Scroll down for Album Reviews, scroll further for Live Reviews

 Simon’s vocals stand front and centre in “Red, White and Blue”.
 This song is a clever, catchy and effective declaration for independence allowing them to address the question of a UK band’s Americana credentials:

-“These streets of grey might show you where I
+“These streets of grey might show you where I was born

 But it’s to the black tops of Texas I belong”